 One of the biggest challenges to getting an adult high school diploma or a GED is finding a legitimate, accredited program to enroll in.
 This is really important because you cannot recover the time or money spent on a fake program.

-How to Get an Adult High School Diplo
+How to Find Adult High School Diploma Programs

 There are several ways that you can find legitimate adult high school programs.
-If you’re looking for one, the best places to check are community colleges, university extension programs and government-sponsored adult education programs.
+If you’re looking for one, the best way to find one in your area is to contact your local K12 schools, community colleges, university extension programs and government-sponsored adult education programs for referrals.

 How to Get a GED